polkadot-developers/knowledgebase/current/runtime/events.md

-The default behavior of this function is to call [`deposit_event`](https://substrate.dev/rustdocs/master/frame_system/struct.Module.html#method.deposit_event) from the SRML System module.
+The default behavior of this function is to call [`deposit_event`](https://substrate.dev/rustdocs/master/frame_system/struct.Module.html#method.deposit_event) from the System module, which writes the event to storage.

 This function places the event in the System module's runtime storage for that block.
 At the beginning of a new block, the System module automatically removes all events that were stored from